List 3-Coloring on Comb-Convex and Caterpillar-Convex Bipartite Graphs: Recognition of Caterpillar-Convex Bipartite Graphs

+We call a pair of vertices $x_i$ and $x_j$ \emph{twins} if $N_G(x_i)=N_G(x_j)$.
+The twin relation on $X$ partitions $X$ into equivalence classes, such that $x_1,x_2\in X$ are twins if and only if they are in the same class.
+We say that two twins $x,x'$ are \emph{special twins} if $\{x,x'\}$ is an equivalence class of the twin relation on~$X$ and if there is $y\in Y$ with $N_G(y)=\{x,x'\}$.
+Now, we show that removing a twin from $X$ (with some additional modification in the case of special twins) has no effect on whether the graph is caterpillar-convex or not.

+\begin{lemma} Let $x,x'\in X$ be twins of non-zero degree, and let $G'=(X'\cup Y',E')$ be the graph obtained from $G$ by deleting $x$.
+If $x,x'$ are special twins in $G$, then modify $G'$ by adding a new vertex $\bar{x}$ to $X'$, a new vertex $\bar{y}$ to $Y'$, and the edges $\{x',\bar{y}\}$ and $\{\bar{x},\bar{y}\}$ to $E'$.
+Then $G$ is caterpillar-convex if and only if $G'$ is caterpillar-convex.
+Furthermore, a caterpillar representation of $G$ can be constructed from a caterpillar representation of $G'$ by adding $x$ in a suitable location (and removing $\bar{x}$ if it has been added to~$G'$). \end{lemma}

-\begin{proof} First, assume that $G$ is caterpillar-convex, and let $T$ be a caterpillar representation.
+\begin{proof} First, consider the case that $x$ and $x'$ are not special twins.
+Assume that $G$ is caterpillar-convex, and let $T$ be a caterpillar representation.
 If at least one of $x$ and $x'$ is a leaf in $T$, we can assume without loss of generality that $x$ is a leaf (because the graph obtained from $G$ by deleting $x$ and the graph obtained by deleting $x'$ are isomorphic, as $x$ and $x'$ are twins).
 In that case, removing $x$ from $T$ yields a caterpillar $T'$ that is a caterpillar representation of $G'$.
-Now assume that both $x$ and $x'$ are backbone vertices in $T$.
-Form a caterpillar $T'$ by attaching the leaves in $L(x)$ (where $L(x)$ denotes the set of leaves attached to backbone node $x$ in caterpillar~$T$) as leaves to~$x'$, removing $x$, and adding an edge between the two previous backbone neighbors of $x$ (unless $x$ was an end node of the backbone path).
+Now assume that both $x$ and $x'$ are backbone vertices in~$T$.
+Form a caterpillar $T'$ by attaching the leaves in $L(x)$ (where $L(x)$ denotes the set of leaves attached to backbone vertex $x$ in caterpillar~$T$) as leaves to~$x'$, removing $x$, and adding an edge between the two previous backbone neighbors of $x$ (unless $x$ was an end vertex of the backbone path).
 It is easy to see that $T'$ is a caterpillar representation of $G'$.
 Hence, in both cases it follows that $G'$ is caterpillar-convex.

-For the other direction, assume that $G'$ is caterpillar-convex, with caterpillar representation~$T'$.
-If $x'$ is a backbone node in $T'$, we attach $x$ as leaf node to $x'$ in $T'$ to obtain a caterpillar representation $T$ of $G$.
-If $x'$ is a leaf node in $T'$ that is attached to the backbone node $b$, we attach $x$ as leaf node to $b$ in $T'$ to obtain a caterpillar representation $T$ of $G$.
-Hence, it follows that $G$ is caterpillar-convex. \end{proof}

-For every set $T(x)$ with $|T(x)|>1$, we pick $|T(x)|-1$ vertices of that set arbitrarily, and add all these vertices to a set $\Tdel$ (deleted twins).
-Removing $\Tdel$ from $G$ means that we remove all vertices except one from each group of twins.
-Let $G_1=(X_1\cup Y,E_1)$ be the graph obtained from $G$ by deleting all vertices in $\Tdel$.
-Applying Lemma~\ref{lem:removetwin} repeatedly gives: